Italy Imposes National Curfew, Locked Down red Zones - UrduPoint

 These included the closure of pubs and restaurants at 6:00 pm, a move that sparked some small but sometimes violent protests in cities such as Rome, Naples and Turin.

-But the quick spread of the virus, which has begun to overwhelm the health system in some areas, is forcing his hand.
+But the quick spread of the virus, which has begun to overwhelm the health system in some areas, is forcing Conte's hand.

 - 'Stay united' - The new restrictions fall short of lockdowns imposed in other European nations such as Britain and France, and were agreed only after long discussion with regional leaders.